foxbunny/duckweed/README.md

 It's... erm... fast enough. :)

+The build size is (as of this writing) around 4KB gzipped for Duckweed itself, and 11KB gzipped combined with other dependencies (Snabbdom, query-string, etc).

 # Under construction

 Duckweed is still in very very early stages of development.
 A proof-of-concept